 Modern Foreign Languages

-Dorchester Primary School follows the 'Plan It' French scheme of work.
+Dorchester Primary School follows the 'Plan It' Spanish scheme of work.

 Children are encouraged to listen and respond to certain words, structures and phrases.
-They play games that require concentration on listening to French being spoken.
+They play games that require concentration on listening to Spanish being spoken.
 Children join in with songs, poems and rhymes and then learn them by heart.
 This integrates previously learnt language with newly learnt language.
 Children take part in pair and group work as a way to encourage each other in the acquisition of a new language.
-Once secure in their beginnings of spoken French, children move onto more formal recording and writing in French.
+Once secure in their beginnings of spoken Spanish, children move onto more formal recording and writing in Spanish.